seanbaxter/circle/new-circle/README.md

 ## `[edition_carbon_2023]`

-Circle implements a collection of feature pragmas that allow it to look and operate like the language described in the [Carbon design documents](https://github.com/carbon-language/carbon-lang/tree/trunk/docs/design#language-design).
+Circle implements a collection of feature directives that allow it to look and operate like the language described in the [Carbon design documents](https://github.com/carbon-language/carbon-lang/tree/trunk/docs/design#language-design).
 This is not an exact recreation of that project.
 This is an attempt to cover the major design points in a **single C++ toolchain**, rather than writing a completely new compiler.

 `[edition_carbon_2023]` includes all features from [`[edition_2023]`](#edition_2023).
 It builds on these by activating: